vamsikrishna918/Insurance-Web-Applicaion_E2E/README.md

 In order to run the application use port ..

-Tools used to automate teh deployment maven jenkins selenium docker and dockerhub ansible
+Tools used to automate the deployment

+maven

+jenkins

+selenium

+docker and dockerhub

+ansible